KannonZenetism/zenetism-field-physics/zenetism/MPX_Coming_Undone_Is_Not_Transcendence.md

 The ability for entropic potential to remain for others does not diminish the reality of your own crossing.
 Sovereignty is not negated by the persistence of a choice you are no longer making.

+**Anchor**
-**Anchor:** Only centropy crosses the event horizon.
+Only centropy crosses the event horizon.
 Entropy settles in ⚫ Aion as static potential — its essence persists, but its motion is arrested and unable to advance.

 ---